Do I need to train staff?

 You will need to formulate an evacuation plan which must not rely on the fire and rescue service.

 You may need to create a personal evacuation plan for individuals, depending on their needs and you may need to utilise special building features such as refuges.
-You may wish to refer to specific advice on means of escape for disabled people.
+You may wish to refer to specific advice on means of escape for people with disabilities (opens in a new window).

-Further advice on preplanning for evacuation can be found in the free guide on risk assessment relevant to your type of premises.
+Further advice on preplanning for evacuation that is relevant to your type of premises can be found in the free guide on risk assessment (opens in a new window).

 Look critically at your premises and try to identify any factors which might increase the risk of arson, for example, excessive waste or external bins placed too close to the building.